 ** In honor of the July 2020 30th anniversary of the Americans with Disabilities Act (ADA), the YES Alumni Grants program strongly encourages grant project proposals for activities or events held through December 2020 based on the theme of fostering an inclusive environment, working with people with disabilities, or disabilities advocacy.
 Extra consideration will be given to strong applications along this theme.

-A Grants Program Overview and Proposal Writing webinar will be held on December 12, 2019 at 9:00 a.m.
+A Grants Program Overview and Proposal Writing webinar was held on December 13, 2019 at 9:00 a.m.
 Eastern Time.
-This webinar will provide a general overview of the YES Alumni Grants program, including grant program guidelines, types of projects, timeline, selection criteria, application process, and budgeting tips.
-It will discuss how to articulate a project idea in a grant proposal and cover the essential elements of writing a compelling proposal.
-Participants will be encouraged to come up with innovative ways to address the who, what, where, when, why, and how of potential projects.
-Sign up for the webinar.
+This webinar provided a general overview of the YES Alumni Grants program, including grant program guidelines, types of projects, timeline, selection criteria, application process, and budgeting tips.
+It discussed how to articulate a project idea in a grant proposal and cover the essential elements of writing a compelling proposal.
+Participants were encouraged to come up with innovative ways to address the who, what, where, when, why, and how of potential projects.
+Watch a recording of the webinar here.

 Need some inspiration from your fellow alumni?
 Read about a few of last year’s projects!